 Childhood overweight is a serious health problem in the United States, and the prevalence of overweight among preschool children has doubled since the 1970s.
 There have been significant increases in the prevalence of overweight in children younger than 5 years of age across all ethnic groups.
 Onset of overweight in childhood accounts for 25% of adult obesity; but overweight that begins before age 8 and persists into adulthood is associated with an even greater degree of adult obesity.
-Childhood overweight is associated with a variety of adverse consequences, including an increased risk of cardiovascular disease, type 2 diabetes mellitus, asthma, social stigmatization, and low self-esteem.
+Childhood overweight is associated with a variety of adverse consequences, including an increased risk of high blood pressure, heart disease, type 2 diabetes mellitus, asthma, GERD, sleep apnea, bullying, social stigmatization, mental health conditions, and low self-esteem.

 Please note a data gap existed from 2006 to 2010 due to a new computer system and the inability to receive and transfer data.

 Percentage of WIC Children Aged 1-5 Years Who Are Overweight, at Risk for Overweight, High Weight for Length*, or Obese, Utah vs. U.S., 2000-2019

 Notes*High weight for length was not included until 2013.
 The data gap from the year 2006 to the year 2010 was associated with a failed WIC computer system.
 Data up to 2010 include children 2-5 years only.
 Beginning in 2011, WIC's overweight data included 1-year-old children who were at risk of overweight, and starting in 2013, high weight-for-length as specified in the health indicator definition.
 The 2011 data were the last data available from PedNSS.
 The reported U.S. data for 2012 and 2014 are from the WIC Participant and Program Characteristics report which is released every two years.

 - CDC Pediatric Nutrition Surveillance System (PedNSS)